Nutriadmin/hipaa-policies/source/sections/04-risk_management_policy.md

 6. The implementation, execution, and maintenance of the information security risk analysis and risk management process is the responsibility of NutriAdmin's Security Officer (or other designated employee), and the identified Risk Management Team.
 7. All risk management efforts, including decisions made on what controls to put in place as well as those to not put into place, are documented and the documentation is maintained for six years.
 8. The details of the Risk Management Process, including risk assessment, discovery, and mitigation, are outlined in detail below.
 The process is tracked, measured, and monitored using the following procedures:
-    1. The Security Officer or the Privacy Officer initiates the Risk Management Procedures by creating a User Story in the Azure DevOps Compliance Review Activity (CRA) Project.
+    1. The Security Officer or the Privacy Officer initiates the Risk Management Procedures by creating a Task in the Compliance Review Activity (CRA) Spreadsheet with ID #CRA-6.
     2. The Security Officer or the Privacy Officer is assigned to carry out the Risk Management Procedures.
-    3. All findings are documented in the Azure DevOps Compliance Review Activity (CRA) Project.
+    3. All findings are documented in the Compliance Review Activity (CRA) Spreadsheet.
-    4. Once the Risk Management Procedures are complete, along with corresponding documentation, the Security Officer approves or rejects the User Story.
-If the User Story is rejected, it goes back for further review and documentation.
-    5. If the review is approved, the Security Officer then marks the User Story as Closed, adding any pertinent notes required.
+    4. Once the Risk Management Procedures are complete, along with corresponding documentation, the Security Officer marks the Task as Closed, adding any pertinent notes required.
-9. The Risk Management Procedure is monitored on a quarterly basis using the Azure DevOps Compliance Review Activity (CRA) Project to assess compliance with above policy.
+9. The Risk Management Procedure is monitored on a yearly basis using the Azure DevOps Compliance Review Activity (CRA) Project to assess compliance with above policy.
+This monitoring activity is recorded using ID #CRA-7

 ## 4.3 Risk Management Procedures